Women's Flat Track Derby Association: WFTDA league divisions

 At the start of 2013, the geographic regions were replaced with three divisions, each operating worldwide.
 However, foreseeing continued growth in membership, the WFTDA stated that future developments were likely to include new regional structures alongside the divisional system.
-The Division structure has now been replaced.
+The Division structure has now been replaced by an updated version of the geographic regional divisions since 2024.

 In 2013 WFTDA changed ranking systems from a regional, poll-based format released quarterly to a system based on the competitive ranking of teams using game results.
 When the organization did so, WFTDA introduced competitive divisions and expanded the playoff tournament structure.
 After the November 30 rankings release of each year, each league was placed within a competitive division for the next 12 months based on their charter team's rank.
 The leagues remained in their division for 12 months, no matter what their rank was in subsequent rankings releases.

 Through 2016, the top 40 leagues from the November 30 rankings were placed in Division 1, the leagues ranked 41-100 (from 2015, those ranked 41-60) were put in Division 2, and through 2014 all other member leagues were grouped in Division 3.